Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Problem: Three franchises within clients company needed help providing visibility into their supply chain and relevant supply chain KPI’s.

-Approach: Each digital twin was designed over a two month sprint, leveraging a set of reusable componentry and design systems we had established in previous projects.
+Approach: Each digital twin was designed over a two month sprint, leveraging a set of reusable components and design systems we had established in previous projects.
 This improved the efficiency of how we designed each digital twin.

 Result: A set of wireframes and features specifications to help illustrate product functionality.
 The design was further iterated upon through collaborative exercises with development as technical feasibility was evaluated.